evgeniiamilova/GTM_WAE/README.md

 - 🔍 **Library comparison:** Compare different libraries or databases to analyze their diversity and coverage.
 -
 ## Data availability
-The publicly available data used for WAE training and GTM creation is available on Hugging Face Hub 🤗:[https://huggingface.co/datasets/karinapikalyova/peptides/tree/main]
+The publicly available data used for WAE training and GTM creation is available on Hugging Face Hub 🤗:[Publicly available peptide data for GTM_WAE](https://huggingface.co/datasets/karinapikalyova/peptides/tree/main)

 ## Installation